KDE/digikam-doc/batch_queue/custom_script.rst

 Overview
 --------

-The batch Queue Manager allows to customize a **Workflow** with a specific plugin dedicated to run a script and process your images with external tools as `ImageMagick <https://imagemagick.org/>`_ or `ExifTool <https://en.wikipedia.org/wiki/ExifTool>`_ for example.
+The Batch Queue Manager allows you to customize a **Workflow** by adding the **Custom Script** tool to run a script to process your images with external tools such as `ImageMagick <https://imagemagick.org/>`_ or `ExifTool <https://en.wikipedia.org/wiki/ExifTool>`_.

-The Tool is named **Custom Script**, available in **Base Tools** list, and **Custom Tools** category.
-The goal is to pass to a script source code written by the user in the plugin, a series of environment variables handled in the code and re-routed for a custom usage with delegate command line programs installed on your computer.
+The is named **Custom Script** tool is available from the **Custom Tools** category of the **Base Tools** list.
+The tool is designed to execute the source code for a shell script that can call one or more command line programs for each item in the Queue. the shell script is written by the user entirely within the plugin.
+These scripts can include a set of environment variables that specify filenames and few types of metadata.

 .. figure:: images/bqm_custom_script.webp
     :alt: